 Add the cooked noodles, sauce (a simple mixture of soy sauce, sesame oil, honey, and Sriracha if you’re feeling spicy), and the meatballs back into the skillet and toss to combine.
 Easy peasy!

 20-Minute Lo Mein with Chicken Teriyaki Meatballs

-- 10 oz. package of lo mein noodles or uncooked ramen noodles, spaghetti, or fettuccini, in a pinch
+- 10 oz. lo mein noodles or uncooked ramen noodles, spaghetti, or fettuccini, in a pinch

 - 1 package Aidells Teriyaki and Pineapple Chicken Meatballs